joysticktv/joysticktv.github.io/live_streaming.md

 *Requirements:*

-A valid government-issued identification card is required.
+A valid government-issued identification card or passport is required.
 You will need to upload 3 photos.
 This is to ensure that you’re over the age of 18, and you are who you say you are.

-* The front of your government issued ID.
+* The front of your government issued ID (or inside of passport).
-* The back of your government issued ID.
+* The back of your government issued ID (or outside of password).
 * A picture of you holding your ID, and a piece of paper with joystick.tv/u/YOURUSERNAME on it in your handwriting.
 Make sure that your face is clearly visible.

 The government issued ID _must_ include a birthdate, photo of your face, and expiration date.